 There are a lot of YouTube videos and news worthy reports out there on bullying.
 Some of the stories are more than devastating.

-Some of the stories are so unfair we almost can't believe them.
-A lot is being said about the children and teenagers that are being bullied we need to be informed, we need to stay on top of this.
+Some of the stories are so unfair we almost can't believe they are true.
+A lot is being talked about on the suffering of children and teenagers who are being bullied so we need to be informed, and we need to stay on top of this if we have children.

-This is one of the most important issues ight now in our day.
+This is one of the most important issues right now in our day.

 As I watched the YouTube videos, I wondered how many parents ask themselves if their child or teenager is the bully?
 I believe this is something every parent should ask themselves.

-What example are our children hearing at home?
+What examples are our children hearing at home?
 Are we on the phone cutting people down?
 Do we say things about people in the mall as we walk by them.
-Do our children hear fat begot jokes, racial jokes... from us?
+Do our children hear fat begot jokes, racial jokes and so on from us?
 Do we judge people by what they wear?
 Are we the adult bully sending a bad example to our children?

 What we put importance on could very well give our children a bully attitude.
 Our child has no right to bully, but they may think they do by our very own examples.
 Eye opening isn't it?
-It's just a thought every parent should ask themselves.
+It's just a thought every parent should ask themselves today.

 No one has the right to trample on another life, no one!
 Right?
 It is very important we check ourselves.